At 12 hrs/week

 Get your first taste of deep learning by applying style transfer to your own images, and gain experience using development tools such as Anaconda and Jupyter notebooks.

-Learn neural networks basics, and build your first network with Python and Numpy.
-Use modern deep learning frameworks (Keras, TensorFlow) to build multi-layer neural networks, and analyze real data.Predicting Bike-Sharing Patterns
+Learn neural networks basics, and build your first network with Python and NumPy.
+Use the modern deep learning framework PyTorch to build multi-layer neural networks, and analyze real data.Predicting Bike-Sharing Patterns

-Build your own recurrent networks and long short-term memory networks with Keras and TensorFlow; perform sentiment analysis and generate new text.
-Use recurrent networks to generate new text from TV scripts.Generate TV scripts
+Build your own recurrent networks and long short-term memory networks with PyTorch; perform sentiment analysis and use recurrent networks to generate new text from TV scripts.Generate TV scripts

-Learn to understand and implement the DCGAN model to simulate realistic images, with Ian Goodfellow, the inventor of GANS (generative adversarial networks).Generate Faces
+Learn to understand and implement a Deep Convolutional GAN (generative adversarial network) to generate realistic images, with Ian Goodfellow, the inventor of GANs, and Jun-Yan Zhu, the creator of CycleGANs.Generate Faces

 Mat is a former physicist, research neuroscientist, and data scientist.
 He did his PhD and Postdoctoral Fellowship at the University of California, Berkeley.